Fire Island

+In 2012, Hurricane Sandy once again divided Fire Island into two islands.
+Together, these two islands are about 31 mi long and vary between 160 and 400 m wide.
+The land area of Fire Island is 24.9 km2.
+The majority of the island's land is protected by Fire Island National Seashore which was created in 1964 in response to a protest movement against the construction of a highway through the island.
+Today life for Fire Island visitors and residents is defined by restrictions on personal automobile use meant to preserve the island's unique character and ecosystems.

 Fire Island is part of Suffolk County.
-It lies within the towns of Babylon, Islip, and Brookhaven, containing two villages and a number of hamlets.
-All parts of the island not within village limits are part of the Fire Island census-designated place (CDP), which had a permanent population of 292 at the 2010 census, though that expands to thousands of residents and tourists during the summer months.
+It lies within the towns of Babylon, Islip, and Brookhaven, containing two villages and several hamlets.
+All parts of the island not within village limits are part of the Fire Island census-designated place (CDP), which had a permanent population of 777 at the 2020 census, though that expands to thousands of residents and tourists during the summer.
+The neighborhoods of Cherry Grove and Fire Island Pines are known as gay-friendly tourist destinations.